What Will You Pioneer?

 The world changes, but demand for people like you, young people of excellence, integrity and compassion remains.
 Western Reserve Academy gives students extraordinary opportunities to explore the frontiers of their potential.

-Whether participating in groundbreaking cancer research through Beyond Reserve, engineering a prosthetic hand in The Center for Technology, Innovation & Creativity, or launching a start-up business through Compass.
+Whether participating in groundbreaking cancer research through Beyond Reserve, engineering a prosthetic hand in The Wang Innovation Center, or launching a start-up business through Compass.

 Every one of our students has a success story to tell.